-The moment weeds like dandelions, chickweed, crabgrass and purslane pop up in the grass, you likely dig them up or douse them with a spray bottle full of Roundup or another weed killer.
-But hold back on your trigger finger and do your homework first.
-Identifying the weeds growing in your yard could provide important clues about soil health
+The moment weeds like dandelions, chickweed, crabgrass, and purslane pop up in the grass, you likely dig them up or douse them with a spray bottle full of Roundup or another weed killer.
+But hold back on your trigger finger and read your weeds first.
+Identify them correctly to learn what they’re saying about your lawn’s health.

 Before you kill your lawn weeds, Debbie Dillon, a horticulture extension agent at North Carolina State University, suggests identifying the species of weeds growing in your lawn and using them as a tool to learn more about your soil.